cvlab-epfl/MeshSDF/README.md

 ### SDF data

 Once you have downloaded cleaned ShapeNetCore.v1 models, we generate SDF training data using the pre-processing script from [DeepSDF](https://openaccess.thecvf.com/content_CVPR_2019/html/Park_DeepSDF_Learning_Continuous_Signed_Distance_Functions_for_Shape_Representation_CVPR_2019_paper.html).
 Please refer to their repo for more info on how to generate SDF samples.

+### Image data

+We use rendered ShapeNetCore.v1 models from [DISN](https://github.com/laughtervv/DISN).
+Please refer to their repo for more info on how to generate synthetic renders.

 ## Differentiable iso-surface extraction